 USA.gov allows visitors to search for social service agencies by state.[13]

 There can be plenty of reasons you might be evicted, but your credit may only be at risk if you’re evicted for nonpayment of rent.
-Even then, it may not affect your credit directly, because landlords aren’t lenders, and many don’t report rental payments to credit bureaus.
+Even then, an eviction may not affect your credit directly, because landlords aren’t lenders, and many don’t report rental payments to credit bureaus.
 The biggest risk to your credit will likely occur if a lender sells your debt to a collection agency, which may typically report your information to the credit bureaus.

 Evictions may not hurt your credit, but they can create other problems, such as landlords who may refuse to rent to you in the future.
 So it’s best to avoid eviction if at all possible.